BalkanBasileus/Bank-Account-Manager/README.md

-# Bank-Account-Manager
+# Simple-Bank-Account-Manager
-ATM style bank account manager executed in terminal.
+Simple Terminal ATM style bank account manager.
+Reads list of bank accounts and balances from .txt file.
+Allows for withdrawals and deposits with error checks.